-Accredd specializes in verifying the accreditation status for individuals and entities, under the Security and Exchange Commission Regulation D, Rule 506(c).
-By performing our Services on behalf of issuers, our Customers, we standardize the verification process and maintain the definition of an accredited investor as set by the Security and Exchange Commission.
-We use and expand upon the guidelines set forth by the Security and Exchange Commission to apply a rigorous and unbiased approach to certifying the accreditation status for individuals and entities.
+Accredd specializes in verifying the accreditation status for individuals and entities, under the Securities and Exchange Commission Regulation D, Rule 506(c).
+By performing our Services on behalf of issuers, our Customers, we standardize the verification process and maintain the definition of an accredited investor as set by the Securities and Exchange Commission.
+We use and expand upon the guidelines set forth by the Securities and Exchange Commission to apply a rigorous and unbiased approach to certifying the accreditation status for individuals and entities.

 Rule 506(c) includes a non-exclusive list of verification methods that issuers may use, but are not required to use, to confirm that they satisfy the verification requirement with respect to natural person purchasers.
 The non-exclusive verification methods are outlined below and any one can be relied on.

 - Verification based on income, by reviewing copies of any Internal Revenue Service form that reports income, such as Form W-2, Form 1099, Schedule K-1 of Form 1065, and a filed Form 1040;

 - Verification based on net worth for individuals or assets for entities, by reviewing specific types of documentation dated within the prior three months, such as bank statements, brokerage statements, certificates of deposit, tax assessments, property deeds and in cases of net worth calculation, a credit report from at least one of the nationwide consumer reporting agencies;

 - A Written confirmation from a registered broker-dealer, an SEC-registered investment adviser, a licensed attorney or a certified public accountant stating that such person or entity has taken reasonable steps to verify that the purchaser is an accredited investor within the last three months.